Spine Surgeons treating Lumbar Osteoarthritis

 Spinal Fusion

-• Procedure: In cases where osteophytes cause severe instability in the spine, a spinal fusion may be recommended.
+• Procedure: In cases where osteophytes cause severe instability in the spine, doctors may recommend spinal fusion.
 During this surgery, two or more vertebrae are permanently joined together using bone grafts and metal hardware to eliminate movement between them.

 • Purpose: Spinal fusion is used to stabilize the spine and prevent further degeneration or misalignment caused by osteophytes.
 It is often performed in conjunction with other procedures like laminectomy or foraminotomy.